 What’s The Best Oil To Cook With On Cast Iron?

-As cast iron requires high temperatures to heat up, cooking with low smoke point oils and fats can be a tricky business.
+As cast iron requires high temperatures to heat up, cooking with low-smoke point oils and fats can be a tricky business.
 However, there are some workarounds!
 I’ve detailed them in the FAQ section, so be sure to check it out.
 I’ve also created a table with some commonly used oils so you can figure out which oil to use.

 Oil Comparison Tables

 All the oils marked as ‘suitable’ may need a little help in the cooking process – for example, butter is easy to burn so you might have to take some extra care or mix it with something else.
+You’ll notice that vegetable oil and canola oil are nowhere to be found – and this is intentional!

 How To Season Cast Iron